RyanBHuynh/RyanBHuynh.github.io/_posts/2021-6-23-Quicksort.md

 The best-case runtime happens when the median is chosen every time as the pivot.
 Choosing the median as the pivot divides the array into two equal halves, resulting in \\(O (n \ log \ n)\\) runtime.

+If the pivot is chosen randomly, this will result in average \\(O (n \ log \ n)\\) runtime.
+Choosing the largest or smallest element each time now becomes exceedingly rare.
+This means that while \\(O(n^2)\\) runtime is possible, it is very unlikely.

+Another method is to select three random array elements and use the median of the three values as the pivot value.
+This ensures that the largest or smallest element is never chosen, but more comparisons are made in order to choose the pivot.

 ## Partition Function Steps
 Suppose we have an array \\(A\\) that we want to partition.

 Steps for the partition function:
 1. Pass an array \\(A\\), the low index, and the high index into the partition function.
 The indices determine the search space for the function.
 2. Choose the last element of the array as the pivot value.